Tensions flare after fire destroys Brazil museum in 'tragedy foretold'

 The National Museum’s collection ranged from archeological finds to historical memorabilia.

-The museum, which is tied to the Rio de Janeiro federal university and the education ministry, was founded in 1818.
-It housed several landmark collections, including Egyptian artifacts and the oldest human fossil found in Brazil.
+The museum, which is tied to the Rio de Janeiro federal university and the education ministry, was founded in 1818 and housed several landmark collections, including Egyptian artifacts and the oldest human fossil found in Brazil.

 The destruction of the building, where emperors once lived, was an “incalculable loss for Brazil,” Temer said in a statement.